Mezalyth/Blades-of-Glass/content/Creative Writing/Start Small/Character Ideas.md

 Hemlock was able to provide healing during integration and heart-ignition, as well as decorate the prosthetic.

 She found him after his burning and nursed him back to a level of health that created a close bond.

+Her vampirism weakens her in the sun and she feeds in order to combat the sickness from overtaking her body.

 ## Alexander Valtrade
 Long dark hair and a face full of angles and avian features.
 Strong commander of the Thunderlight.